Aurobindo Ashram Spiced Cauliflower Stir-Fry

 Side Dishes

-• One 2-inch piece of fresh ginger, peeled and finely chopped
+• 1 2-inch piece fresh ginger, about 5 cm, peeled and finely chopped

 • 4 cloves garlic, peeled and finely chopped